 Exploring Portland’s Old Town Chinatown

 Strolling through Chinatown, I see reminders of the thriving community that was once here.
-The beautiful Chinatown Gateway still welcomes visitors, and the nearby Portland Chinatown Museum is a fantastic place to learn about the area’s rich history.
+The beautiful Chinatown gateway still welcomes visitors, and the nearby Portland Chinatown Museum (temporarily closed) is a fantastic place to learn about the area’s rich history.
 “They have a picture of my mom and dad with my sister when they first came to the U.S.,” Gung Gung shares as he recalls the photo in which his sister, Ruth, was dressed as a boy because they heard boys were more likely allowed into the United States.
 One block from the museum is the Lan Su Chinese Garden, a beautiful oasis rich with Chinese tradition and culture created in partnership with the city of Suzhou.

 A Time Capsule in Eastern Oregon

 This history of Chinese in Oregon stretches beyond Portland.
 Originally lured by gold, Oregon’s first Chinese immigrants arrived in the 1850s to mining towns in the eastern part of the state.
 During a visit to John Day, I was surprised to learn it once had the second largest Chinatown in Oregon.
 A thriving part of that Chinatown, and the main stop on my visit, was the Kam Wah Chung State Heritage Site (open May 1-Oct.
 31), a seven-room building that acted as a gathering place, medical center, bunkhouse, and religious center.

 “When I visited in the 50s, it wasn’t open to the public,” my Gung Gung explained, “I called a friend with a key to let me in.”